liyy2/LSR-MP/README.md

 # Long-Short-Range Message-Passing

-* ICML 2023 Submission 4999 Authors
+* NIPS 2023 Submission 6195 Authors

 * This repository is a comprehensive code base which implements Long-Short-Range Message-Passing as well as a spectrum of state-of-the-art models for molecular dynamics simulation